Fall Student Information

 - Take the Early Assessment Program(EAP) testing at the end of the junior year and earn a status of exempt -conditionally.

-- Earn a score of 520-560 on the Mathematics portion of the SAT.
+- Earn a score of 490-540 on the Critical Reading portion of the SAT

-- Earn a score of 20-22 on the Mathematics portion of ACT.
+- Earn a score of 20-22 on the English portion of ACT.

 Approved Senior Year Math Classes:

-To qualify for a full exemption from the ELM, a Conditionally Ready student must pass a full year of math requiring Algebra II or Integrated Math III as a prerequisite with a grade of C- or better for both semesters of the senior year.
+To qualify for a full exemption from the ELM, a conditionally exempt student must pass a full year of math requiring Algebra II or Math III as a prerequisite with a grade of "C" (not C-) or better for both terms of the senior year.
 The course must be completed the year immediately preceding matriculation at SJSU.